-Fill your cup with the first glass of wine, lift the cup, say the Kiddush, and drink.
+Fill your cup with the first glass of wine, lift the cup, say the Kiddush, and drink, leaning to the left.
 All Jewish celebrations, from holidays to weddings, include wine as a symbol of our joy - not to mention a practical way to increase that joy.
-The Seder starts with the first cup of wine and then gives us three more opportunities to refill our cup and drink.
+The Seder starts with first cup of wine and then gives us three more opportunities to refill our cup and drink.